Article

 Threat Intelligence: definition

 Threat Intelligence is an essential branch of cybersecurity.
 It is the activity of collecting, analyzing and sharing data on cyber threats and threat actors.
-It's also known as Cyber Threat Intelligence (CTI).
+It's also known as Cyber Threat Intelligence (CTI) .

-What is the main purpose of threat intelligence?
+What is the main purpose of Threat Intelligence?

 The aim of Threat Intelligence is to provide security teams with contextualized, relevant information on vulnerabilities, threats and attacks.
-It enables organizations to better anticipate cyber threats and develop a proactive approach to cybersecurity.
+It therefore enables organizations to better anticipate cyber threats and develop a proactive approach to cybersecurity.

 What are the three types of Cyber Threat Intelligence?